ABOUT ALL SOULS

 The locus of Paula Jardine’s work has been to revive and redefine community arts and the artist’s role in the community.
 Her work explores and cultivates cultural forms that celebrate and connect us to each other, the land adn natural cycles.

-Paula’s training background is in dance, theatre and writing, with an emphasis on Canadian History and Folk Traditions in ritual and seasonal celebrations.
-Her work in outdoor spectacle theatre and celebration was the foundation of the Public Dreams Society, including the initiation of the Illuminares Evening Lantern Procession, and the Parade of the Lost Souls.
+Paula’s training background is in dance, theatre and writing with an emphasis on Canadian History and folk traditions in ritual and seasonal celebrations.
+Her work in outdoor spectacle theatre and celebration was the foundation of the Public Dreams Society, including the initiation of the Illuminares Evening Lantern Procession and the Parade of the Lost Souls.

-Now living on Vancouver Island, where she continues to explore her role as an artist in her community, Paula is committed to work that honours wild salmon, and is an active volunteer in her Victoria neighbourhood of James Bay.
+Now living on Vancouver Island where she continues to explore her role as an artist in her community, Paula is committed to work that honours wild salmon and is an active volunteer in her Victoria neighbourhood of James Bay.

-She is the Art Director/Designer at Vancouver’s Mountain View Cemetery’s ‘All Souls’ event and Creative Director of ‘A Midsummer Fete’ a community celebration at Colony Farm Regional Park.
+She is the Art Director/Designer at Vancouver’s Mountain View Cemetery’s All Souls event and Creative Director of “A Midsummer Nite” a community celebration at Colony Farm Regional Park.

-Originally from England, Marina is now blessed to live in a beautiful heritage floating shack on the mighty Fraser River with 2 little dogs, a large fluffy cat and a lovely human, surrounded by plants, birds and good neighbours.
+Originally from England, Marina is now blessed to live in a beautiful heritage floating shack on the mighty Fraser River with two little dogs, a large fluffy cat and a lovely human, surrounded by plants, birds and good neighbours.